aws-solutions/media-exchange-on-aws/README.md

 * Login into publisher account using the _ConsoleUrl_ from onboarding information.
 * Upload an asset by clicking the "upload" button.
   * Click Add Files, and select an asset from disk.
-  * Click Next
+  * Expand Additional upload options
   * Click Add Account button next to "Access for other AWS account".
+  * Select standard storage class.
+  * In the Access control list (ACL) section, next to "Access for other AWS accounts", click add grantee
   * In the textbox, enter the value of SUBSCRIBER_CANONICAL_USER_ID from _PublisherOnboardingSummary_
   * Check the "read" box.
 Click save.
 This will allow the subscriber account to have read access.
-  * Click next
-  * Select standard storage class and scroll down to encryption section.
-  * Click next and click upload.
+  * Click upload.

 ### Receive assets in subscriber's account